Class-leading interior; vastly improved steering and handling; technology tops rival pickups

 |Corrosion||3 Years/36,000 Miles|

 |Maintenance||2 Years/24,000 Miles|

-2016 Ford F-150 -- The all-new Ford F-150 provides close competition to the Sierra and Silverado, boasting excellent fuel economy, high-strength towing and payload capacities and a heavily modernized interior.
+Ford F-150 -- The all-new Ford F-150 is close competition for the Sierra and Silverado, boasting excellent fuel economy, high-strength towing and payload capacities, and a heavily modernized interior.

-2016 RAM 1500 -- The RAM 1500 offers available air suspension and famous HEMI V8 power.
+RAM 1500 -- Formerly the Dodge RAM, the RAM 1500 offers available air suspension and famous HEMI V8 power.
 There's still no other light-duty pickup with an available diesel engine.

-Used Toyota Tundra -- The Tundra is refined and muscular, offering a strong rival to the Sierra.
-However, the Tundra still can't trump the Sierra's wide range of bed, cab and engine configurations.
+Toyota Tundra -- The Tundra is refined and muscular, offering a strong rival to the Sierra, but the Tundra still can't trump the Sierra's wide range of bed, cab, and engine configurations.